ts756632/8_Week_SQL_Challenge/README.md

 # 8 Week SQL Challenge

-The case study and datasets are from [8 Week SQL Challenge](https://8weeksqlchallenge.com/) created by Danny Ma.
-Thank you for the great case study!
+The case studies and datasets are from [8 Week SQL Challenge](https://8weeksqlchallenge.com/) created by Danny Ma.
+Thank you for the great case studies!

 ***